Padres hit team-record 7 HRs, rout Jays 19-4, win 5th in row

+TORONTO (AP) — In an afternoon full of big hits for the San Diego Padres, it was left to ninth-place batter Austin Hedges to register the biggest.

-TORONTO (AP) — Austin Hedges connected for a grand slam and the San Diego Padres hit a franchise-record seven home runs to romp past the Toronto Blue Jays 19-4 Saturday for their fifth straight win.
+Hedges connected for a grand slam and the Padres hit a franchise-record seven home runs to romp past the Toronto Blue Jays 19-4 Saturday for their fifth straight win.

+After being part of last year’s 66-96 Padres team, which gave up 10 or more runs 12 times, including a 20-5 loss against Arizona on July 7, Hedges is just glad things are looking a lot better this season with San Diego four games over .500.

+“It’s a good feeling because we’ve been through so many of them,” said the fifth-year catcher.
+“It’s a lonely feeling over there.
+It’s tough to go through that together with your boys and come back in the clubhouse and show up the next day expecting to win.”

 Wil Myers and Hunter Renfroe each hit two home runs and Ian Kinsler and Eric Hosmer also homered.
 The previous team record was six, set in Cincinnati on July 17, 1998.

-Hedges hit his first career slam and drove in five runs.
+Hedges drove in five runs.
 Myers went 2 for 2, drove in four and scored four times, and Renfroe had four hits, scored four and drove in three.

 Myers hit the team-record seventh homer in a five-run eighth that included homers by Hosmer and Renfroe off Sam Gaviglio.

-The Padres nearly matched the franchise record of 20 runs, done twice and most recently in Montreal in 2001.

-San Diego put two on and two outs in the ninth against Luke Maile, a catcher who pitched the final inning.
-Hedges, the San Diego catcher, took three strikes to end the inning.
-Maile began the inning by getting Renfroe to look at strike three.
+“I did not know that,” Myers said of the record.
+“That’s pretty cool but it’s not surprising with the guys we’ve got here.
+We’ve got a lot of power in this lineup and a lot of guys that can really hit.”

 Rookie Cal Quantrill (1-2), from nearby Port Hope, Ontario, and the son of former Blue Jays and Padres pitcher, Paul Quantrill, went six innings to earn his first major league win in his fourth career start.
+He became just the third Canadian-born pitcher to claim his first career win north of the border.

 The 24-year-old right-hander struck out a career-high nine, while surrendering three earned runs on homers by Lourdes Gurriel Jr. and Justin Smoak, the only hits Quantrill allowed.

+“It was awesome, a ton of fun,” he said.
+“Obviously it’s a little easier when the team puts up 19 runs, but it was fantastic.
+It was everything that I could have hoped for minus a couple pitches.”

-Myers and Kinsler hit back-to-back home runs in the second.
+Myers and Kinsler hit back-to-back home runs in the second, a feat duplicated by Hosmer and Renfroe in the eighth.
 Hedges launched San Diego’s first slam of the season in the fourth.

 Rookie Josh Naylor, from nearby Mississauga, Ont., had given the Padres a first-inning lead with his first big league hit in his second career game, an RBI double.
 Naylor and Hosmer each had three of the Padres’ 20 hits.

-In his third start of the year, Jackson was roughed up for the second straight game.
+In his third start of the year, Edwin Jackson (0-2) was roughed up for the second straight game.
 After surrendering six runs over five innings to Boston on Monday, the right-hander lasted just four innings, giving up seven earned runs on seven hits.

+Toronto, hitting an MLB-low .197 entering the game, has now lost 10 of its last 12 home games and fell to 1-7-1 in home series.

+Manager Charlie Montoyo was at a loss to explain his team’s home form.

 TRAINER’S ROOM